Director: D. Allan Butterfield, PhD

 - Seahorse FX-based analyses of mitochondrial function and glycolysis

-- Proteommics or redox proteomics analyses of protein expression or oxidatively or covalently modified proteins
+- Proteomics or redox proteomics analyses of protein expression or oxidatively or covalently modified proteins

 - Profiling and Stable Isotope Resolved Metabolomics (SIRM)

-Contact Dr. Mihail (Mike) Mitov, RM SRF Laboratory Manager, via iLab for an initial consultation.
-At this consultation meeting, Dr. Mitov will direct you to the proper service component to help you get started.
+Contact Dr. Tomoko Sengoku, RM SRF Laboratory Manager, via iLab for an initial consultation.
+At this consultation meeting, Dr. Sengoku will direct you to the proper service component to help you get started.
 Click the link below to be directed to the RM SRF iLab landing page with more detailed instructions and a one-time account setup.
 Once your account is set up, iLab will enable you to place RM SRF service requests, provide the required approvals, and monitor the progress of your project.

 The role of free radicals and altered metabolism is increasingly apparent in various aspects of cancer biology and cancer therapy.
 Analysis of the roles of free radicals in cancer biology requires highly skilled ability to: